pynklynn/notific8/README.md

 jQuery notification plug-in inspired by the notifications introduced in Windows 8

+## Demo page

+An interactive demo page can be found here http://willsteinmetz.net/jquery/notific8

 ## Features

 * Notifications slide in and out from the upper right corner of the page